TNTurnerLab/PYRUS/README.md

           * ex: -f qm.bed -c chr.bed -r y

-        * Add -b y to create a box-plot window with box-plots labled to each gene name inputted with the -t flag.
+        * Add -b y to create a box-plot window with box-plots labeled to each gene name inputted with the -t flag.
 Each box plot will contain the average copy number and a blue, rhombus showing the average copy number for each respective gene.

-          * ex: -f qm.bed -c chr.bed -d /path/to/directory -t XYZ,ABC -l blue,red -a myexonstoplot.bed -b y
+          * ex: -f qm.bed -c chr.bed -d /path/to/directory -t XYZ,ABC -l blue,red -a myexonstoplot.bed -n "y,1,2,3,4,color,color,y,name" -b y